 Conducting Economic Research

-Top economists from Andhra Pradesh and India are commissioned to undertake cost-benefit analysis on the shortlist of interventions.
-Assumptions are standardized to allow for comparison between different interventions.
+Top economists from Andhra Pradesh and India were commissioned to undertake cost-benefit analysis on the shortlist of interventions.
+Assumptions were standardized to allow for comparison between different interventions, across all topic areas.

 Feedback and peer review are embedded into the research process, to capture a broad range of expert perspectives.
-Peer groups of economists share outlines and draft papers for feedback, and early findings are shared with sector experts and non-academics in roundtable discussions.
+There is a rigorous academic peer review process, and first draft papers are also shared with sector and policy experts for their input.

-The feedback is incorporated into final cost-benefit papers and short reviews.
-Sector experts are also invited to comment.
+The feedback is incorporated into the final cost-benefit papers.
+Sector experts are then invited to provide commentaries alongside the final papers.

 All papers and comments will be publicly available on our website.